Tao-Han/Interpretabel-Learning/README.md

      *Some related learning materials*

-   - Tags
+   - **Tags**

      *I would like to tag these papers with these notations*

      - auxillary-model : Interprete a complex model with an interpretable one
-     - self-interprete : Design an self-interpretable structure on a complex model
+     - self-interpretable : Design an self-interpretable structure on a complex model
      - human-experiment
-     - proxy metric
+     - proxy function
      - feature based
      - instance based
+     - visualisation
-     - ...
+     - ....

 3. Any discussion and advice is welcome and many thanks.